 At Next Up, we work to get young people organizing in community for life.

+Our four year-round leadership development cohorts – serving Portland metro’s high school aged, college aged, and young adults – meet monthly to ensure that every young person builds the community organizing skills and anti-racist social justice analysis they need to make change in their communities.
 We center Black, Indigenous, and people of color young people because we can only authentically address the most pressing issues when engaging those that are most impacted by the problem.
 These cohorts provide an intentional space for creating transformational, and deep connections amongst young people, while also ensuring every single person is trained with an anti-oppression, anti-racist, and intersectional analysis for systems change.
 Read more about each opportunity below.

 This group meets once a month to help knock doors, call voters, engage in visibility events, organize fundraisers, and develop their own projects.
 They’ve also helped bring year-round community-centered events on topics like voter education, civic engagement, art and activism, criminal justice reform, and more.
 If you want an opportunity to learn about political organizing, voter registration, direct action, and event planning, go fill out the volunteer form to join the team.